ppy/osu-wiki/wiki/Mascots/Gallery/en.md

 ![The old Catch the Beat button in Special Modes](/wiki/shared/Ctb_logo.jpg "The old Catch the Beat button in Special Modes")

-### Fanart
+### Fan arts

-For fanart with cameo mascots, see:
+For fan arts with cameo mascots, see:

 - [Mocha in Summer Fanart Contest](/community/contests/48)

 ## Community

-For the community mascot fanart, see:
+For fan arts with the community-made mascots, see:

 - [Fan Art 6: osu!taiko mascot](/community/contests/2)
 - [Fan Art 7: Halloween!](/community/contests/5)